IHEC/EpiAtlas-markdown/README.md

-# EpiAtlas-markdown
+# EpiATLAS-markdown
-Figures, resources and description of the EpiAtlas project for display on the IHEC Data Portal.
+Figures, resources and description of the EpiATLAS project for display on the IHEC Data Portal.